Kurma Venu Gopalaswamy

 After retirement he held the position of director of the Indian Institute of Management and Commerce, Hyderabad in 1973 until 1978.

 He played hockey and tennis and was the captain of the Madras Christian College Lawn Tennis Association.
 He played hockey against many international teams and had the proud privilege of partnering the late Shri Fakhruddin Ali Ahmed in an international tennis tournament in France.

 His birth centenary celebrations were organised by a committee headed by the AU vice-chancellor, Y.C.
 Simhadri.
 They were inaugurated on 19 December 2003, and concluded with the valedictory on 29 January 2004.
 A souvenir was released with contributory articles from his students and beneficiaries.

 He was awarded an honorary doctorate (D.Litt.) by Andhra University in recognition of his services and intellectual contributions on the occasion of the fiftieth convocation in 1977.

+He took active interest in amateur theatre and it was due to his efforts, the Department of Theatre Arts was established.
 Andhra University Open-Air Theatre was named after him by the university authorities as a token of gratitude.

 Prof. K.V.
 Gopalaswamy Memorial All India Playlets Competitions were organized annually.